fractalate/pakrypt/README.md

 * [x] New file.
 * [x] X to clear in search bar.
-* [ ] Add confirm steps when overwriting things (paks).
+* [x] Add confirm steps when overwriting things (paks).
 New pak, copy pak, import pak.
+For new, it just prevents saving.
+User will have to exit, copy, delete, etc. to resolve the issue.
 * [x] Escape to go to search.
 * [x] Title case general fields, no title case password fields.
 * [ ] Better support for wide displays.